-(a) Connectivity
+32 (a) Connectivity

-Proposed streets shall extend to the boundary lines of the tract to be subdivided.
-If a subdivision or an undeveloped parcel of substantial size (as determined by the County Engineer or its designee) is adjacent to the proposed subdivision, said proposed streets shall connect with streets in the existing, platted, or planned subdivision or parcel.
-However, nothing herein shall grant to any person or entity other than Escambia County any right of access or right to require the granting of access.
-However, if the county engineer and the applicant agree that the proposed subdivision should not connect with an adjacent subdivision, said connection will not be required.
+33 Proposed streets shall extend to the boundary lines of the tract to be subdivided.
+If a

+- 34 subdivision or an undeveloped parcel of substantial size (as determined by the County - 35 Engineer or designee) is adjacent to the proposed subdivision, said proposed streets shall - 36 connect with streets in the existing, platted, or planned subdivision or parcel.
+However, - nothing herein shall grant to any person or entity other than Escambia County any right of access or right to require the granting of access.
+However, if the county engineer and the - 39 applicant agree that the proposed subdivision should not connect with an adjacent - 40 subdivision, said connection will not be required. - 41

-(b) Large Development Ingress/Egress
+42 (b) Large Development Ingress/Egress

-In a proposed subdivision or accumulation of subdivisions of 100 lots or more adjacent to an existing or platted subdivision where extension of proposed streets to the boundaries would dead end with no feasible street connections, there shall be at least two entrance streets into a loop street through the proposed subdivision which streets shall be connected to a paved road.
-For the purpose of this provision a loop street means the primary local road designed to move traffic through the subdivision.
-The developer may utilize a single ingress/egress point, provided however, that such point provides for separation of traffic entering and exiting the subdivision by means of a boulevard and shall run the entire length of the entrance road between the connecting road and the loop road.
-In addition, left and right turn lanes must be provided for the connecting road.
+The following conditions apply to proposed subdivisions that are 100 lots or more, that arepart of a master plan of 100 lots or more, or where extension of proposed streets to the

+- 1 boundaries would dead end with no feasible street connections to adjacent developable - 2 properties (see 2-1.6(a) Connectivity): - a.
+There shall be at least two proposed entrance streets connecting a proposed loop street through the subdivision to an existing paved County road(s). - 5 b.
+A single ingress/egress proposed entrance street may be utilized if such street provides 6 for separation of traffic entering and exiting the subdivision by means of a boulevard - 7 running the entire length of the proposed entrance street between the existing, connecting - 8 a county road and the proposed loop street.
+In addition, designated left and right turn - 9 lanes must be provided on the existing, connecting County road to the proposed entrance10 street. - c.
+For the purposes of this provision, a loop street means the primary local road designed to move traffic through the subdivision. - 13

-(c) Dead End Streets
+14 (c) Dead End Streets

-Cul-de-sac or local dead-end street shall not exceed 1,200 feet in length, exclusive of the permanent turning circle at the end of that street; however, the county engineer may recommend approval of a cul-de-sac over 1,200 feet in length to serve odd-shaped parcels of land which cannot be developed in any other reasonable manner or to serve property that would otherwise be denied reasonable access caused by manmade or natural obstacles adjacent to such property.
+15 Cul-de-sac or local dead-end street shall not exceed 1,200 feet in length, exclusive of the

+- 16 permanent turning circle at the end of that street; however, the county engineer may - 17 recommend approval of a cul-de-sac over 1,200 feet in length to serve odd-shaped parcels of - 18 land which cannot be developed in any other reasonable manner or to serve property that - 19 would otherwise be denied reasonable access caused by manmade or natural obstacles - adjacent to such property.
+Cul-de-sacs shall be required on dead end streets according to the - 21 Florida Fire Prevention Code Chapter 18, Section 18, Dead Ends- current edition.

-(d) Utilities in road right of ways
+22 (d) Utilities in road right of ways